Drop (Rich Boy song)

-"Drop" is a song by American rapper Rich Boy featuring Polow da Don.
-The song, produced by Cha-Lo, was released as a single on January 20, 2009, under Interscope Records.
+"Drop" is a song by American rapper Rich Boy featuring Zone 4 label-head Polow da Don.
+Written by its performers and produced by Cha-Lo, "Drop" was released as a single on January 20, 2009 through Interscope Records.
+It was intended as a promotional single for his second studio album Buried Alive, which was ultimately never released.

 The single charted on Billboard's Bubbling Under R&B/Hip-Hop Singles chart where it was peaked at #1 during the week of February 28, 2009.

 The song is also known for being widely used by other rappers to freestyle over, including Kid Cudi, Cassidy, Childish Gambino, Jay Rock, as well as Earl Sweatshirt of OFWGKTA.